Spectral theorems for positive algebra homomorphisms: Preliminaries

 \subsection{Measures and integrals}

-In this section, we shall briefly outline part of the material in \cite{de_jeu_jiang:2021a} on measures with values in the extended positive cones of \smc\ partially ordered vector spaces, and on the associated (order) integrals.
-This generalises the theory of the Lebesgue integral and extends earlier work of Wright.
-We refer to \EXTREF{\cref{1_sec:comparison_with_banach_space_case}}{Section~7}{de_jeu_jiang:2021a} for a comparison with vector measures.
-It is argued there, that, in the case of a \smc\ partially ordered Banach space, the measures and the (order) integrals as in the current section are a more convenient tool to work with than positive vector measures and their integrals.
+In this section, we shall briefly outline part of the material in \cite{de_jeu_jiang:2022a} on measures with values in the extended positive cones of \smc\ partially ordered vector spaces, and on the associated (order) integrals.
+This extension of earlier work of Wright generalises the theory of the Lebesgue integral.
+We refer to \cite[Section~7]{de_jeu_jiang:2022a} for a comparison with vector measures where it is argued, that, in the case of a \smc\ partially ordered Banach space, the measures and the (order) integrals as in the current section are a more convenient tool to work with than positive vector measures and their integrals.

 Let $\os$ be a \smc\ partially ordered vector space.
 We adjoin a new element $\largest$ to $\os$, and extend the partial ordering from $\os$ to $\osext\coloneqq\os\cup\{\infty\}$ by declaring that $x\leq \largest$ for all $x\in\osext$.
 The addition on the extended positive cone $\pososext\coloneqq \posos\cup\{\infty\}$ is canonically defined, as well as the action of $\posR$ on $\pososext$.
 The elements of $\osext$ that are in $\os$ are called \emph{finite}.